djhackersdev/bemanitools/doc/README.md

 Table of contents:

+* Game
+  * [Error codes](game-error-codes.md): List of bemani game specific error codes that you might encounter during boot or gameplay with troubleshooting information
 * Key tools
   * [Inject](inject.md): Readme for one of BT5's key applications, `inject.exe`
   * [Launcher](launcher.md): Readme for another one of BT5's key applications, `launcher.exe`